by Lyle Daly | Nov. 9, 2020

 There are a few redemption options that tend to get you an excellent value for your points.

 Even though British Airways has some ghastly surcharges on many of its award tickets, Avios (the airline's rewards currency) still have their uses.
 Since British Airways uses a distance-based pricing chart for award tickets, short-haul flights on both that airline and its partners can be a bargain.
-They start at 4,000 Avios for off-peak flights going under 650 miles, or 4,500 if it's a peak or partner flight.
+They start at 4,000 Avios for off-peak flights going under 650 miles or 4,500 Avios if it's a peak or partner flight.

-Another way to maximize points with United is through its Excursionist perk.
+Another way to maximize points with United is through its Excursionist Perk.
 When you're booking an award flight on United that goes to a different region of the world, you can also book one free flight within that region.
 Let's say you're flying from North America to Europe.
 You could book:

-Using the Excursionist perk, you'd only pay for two award flights instead of three.
+Using the Excursionist perk, you'd pay for only two award flights instead of three.
 You can book these flights with the "Multi-city" option on the United site.

-While value isn't good on most transfers to Chase hotel partners, Hyatt is the notable exception.
+While value isn't great on most transfers to Chase hotel partners, Hyatt is the notable exception.
 Its awards chart has lower prices than most of the competition, and in some cases, you could get $0.02 per point on your stay.

 The Ultimate Rewards travel portal offers a useful alternative to transferring your points.
 If award bookings are too expensive or unavailable, you can still book what you want through the travel portal.
 It's a good idea to get the Chase Sapphire Reserve® if you think you'll use this method often so that you can take advantage of its $0.015 per point rate on these redemptions.

 Although there are some spectacular redemption options available in the Ultimate Rewards program, there are also those that get you very little per point.
 Without further ado, here's the Hall of Shame: